Both Federal and State law prohibit age discrimination in the workplace.

 If you bring a discrimination claim under Title VII or the Texas Labor Code’s anti-discrimination provisions, you must first file a charge of discrimination with either the Equal Employment Opportunity Commission or a complaint with the Texas Workforce Commission.
 There are very specific deadlines from which you must file your charge of discrimination or complaint, and you must file your charge of discrimination or complaint before you can file a lawsuit.

 Have you been a victim of age discrimination?
-If you think your age is the reason for your employment discrimination, please contact a Houston Age Discrimination Attorney at Herbert & McClelland LLP.
+If you think your age is the reason for your employment discrimination, please contact a Houston Age Discrimination Attorney at The Law Offices of Shane McClelland.
 An ageism lawsuit might be an option to pursue you age discrimination claims.
 Determining whether your employer is covered under Title VII or the Texas Labor Code’s anti-discrimination provisions can be complicated.
 In order to help you make this determination, you should contact our offices as soon as possible so we can help you with that determination.